 If you manage an apartment building, delivery management is probably one of your biggest pain points.
-Every day, you and your team must accept incoming packages, organize and store them securely, and route them to the corresponding residents — all while juggling your other job duties.
-To save time and spare your sanity, you need a quick, simple, and efficient package management process.
+Every day, you and your team must accept incoming packages, organize and store them securely, and route them to the corresponding residents while juggling your other job duties.
+You need a quick, simple, and efficient package management process to save time and spare your sanity.

 Property technology (proptech) has brought us two great solutions: package lockers and package rooms.
-But which one is better, and should you invest in a package locker or a package room?
-In this post, we’ll discuss which solution best meets the needs of your staff, your building, and your residents.
+But which one is better, and should you invest in a package locker or room?
+In this post, we’ll discuss which solution best meets the needs of your staff, building, and residents.

 Here’s what to consider when deciding between a package locker or package room: